Privacy-First AI

 Most AI implementations have a dirty secret.
 When a chatbot collects a visitor's name, email, or phone number through a conversational interface, that data typically passes straight through the language model.
 It's included in the prompt, processed by a third-party API, and in some cases, retained for model training.
 The user never agreed to that.
 Your legal team definitely didn't approve it.

 This is the gap between AI demos and AI in production.
 In a demo, nobody asks where the data goes.
 In production, that question can delay a launch by months — or kill it entirely.
 We've watched it happen.
 A client was ready to deploy an AI-powered lead generation chatbot, but their compliance team couldn't sign off because the architecture required customer PII to flow through an external language model.
-The project sat on the shelf until we redesigned the system from the ground up.

 How Data Abstraction